 Magnolia Sky – singlelinefonts.com – this is a script font that I have recently purchased

 Tuxedo – singlelinefonts.com – a nice neat script font

 Matilda – Fonts2U – a FREE font that is a nice upright font.

-Here is an example of Industrial single line font. on Christmas tags I love how these turned out!
-They were attached to each present under the Christmas tree.
+Here is an example of Industrial single line font. on Christmas tags and I love how they turned out!
+I attached them to each present under the Christmas tree.

 Not true single line fonts

-There are some fonts that can be used as a single-line font even though they are not really single line.
-They have a gap between the lines.
-If the writing is small and the pen is a medium thickness these fonts will look like a single-line font.
+Some fonts can be used as a single line font even though they are not true single-lined fonts.
+You will find that they have a tiny gap between the lines.
+If the writing is small and the pen is a medium thickness these fonts will look like a single line font.